Engine Track — overview

 spill, the

-MemoryArbitrator’s interior mutability, bounded-memory policy, theunsafeFieldStr, and how the engine benchmarks and measures it all. - Phase 5 · Extending & Contributing — turn from reading to contributing: the test strategy that proves a change, then adding a CXL builtin, a reader/writer format, and a DAG operator — followed by the review gauntlet and how to plan a change without breaking an architectural boundary.
+MemoryArbitrator’s interior mutability, bounded-memory policy, theunsafeFieldStr, and how the engine benchmarks and measures it all. - Extending & Contributing turns from reading to contributing: the test strategy that proves a change, then adding a CXL builtin, a reader/writer format, and a DAG operator, followed by the review gauntlet and how to plan a change without breaking an architectural boundary.